roehampton/module-content/computing-and-society/week-05/lab/README.md

     - Each person to find an image or website representing 'my dream journey' (seaside, trip to mars...?)
     - In turn, use the screen sharing facility to share the image
 - Use the whiteboard to collaboratively brainstorm your ideal computer science class.
 What would you teach and how would  you teach it?
+- At the end of your session, save the whiteboard as an image so you can share it with the group.

 ###  Useful info